K7MDL2/k3ng_cw_keyer-master_2022/README.md

 ***********************  Oct 4, 2025  K7MDL *****************************

-NOTE - I was unable to ge teh BT Classic keyboard Logitech K380 working under Arduino.
-BLE works fine.
+NOTE - I was unable to get the BT Classic keyboard Logitech K380 working under Arduino.
+BLE keyboad Rii i8+ (aka K08) works fine.
 I ported this over to the ESP-IDF with Arduini32 extension and it works on both BT abnd BLE there.

-I do not plan do anything with this and may delete it in a short while afewer I figure out the best way to start merging these changes into the main K3NG code, which is 3 years newer than this.
-Use https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard instead of this.
+I do not plan do anything with this and will likely delete it in a short while after I figure out the best way to start merging these changes into the main K3NG code, which is 3 years newer than this.
+Use https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard instead of this repo.

 This repository is forked from https://github.com/aimeiz/k3ng_cw_keyer-master_2022 repository which was modified 3 years ago to work on some flavor of ESP32.
 After changing the pin assignments it workes on my ESP32-WROOM-32 dev board.